Enabling Large-Scale Condensed-Phase Hybrid Density Functional Theory Based $Ab$ $Initio$ Molecular Dynamics I: Theory, Algorithm, and Performance: Accuracy and Performance

-Based on this initial convergence test, we have chosen $\rpr = 8.0$~Bohr, $\rpes = 6.0$~Bohr, and $\rpep = 5.0$~Bohr as the default parameter set in \texttt{QE}; for EXX-based simulations of liquid water, the overall relative error is $\approx 0.02\%$, which is (typically) rather stringent when obtaining ground-state energies and ionic forces in the condensed phase, and essentially additive (in each of these parameters).
-To increase the convergence of $\exx$, a general rule of thumb is to first increase $\rpes$, since the self-pair contribution is the dominant contribution to $\exx$, yet requires evaluation of less terms (and is hence significantly cheaper to compute) than the contribution from non-self pairs.
-In this example, one can further reduce the relative error in $\exx$ by an additional factor of two (\ie to $\approx 0.01\%$) by increasing $\rpes$ from $6.0$~Bohr to $7.0$~Bohr, with negligible ($< 1\%$) additional computational cost.
+Based on this initial convergence test, we have chosen $\rpr = 8.0$~Bohr, $\rpes = 6.0$~Bohr, and $\rpep = 5.0$~Bohr as the default parameter set in \texttt{QE}; for EXX-based simulations of liquid water, the overall relative error is $\approx 0.02\%$, which is essentially additive (in each of these parameters) and typically rather stringent when obtaining ground-state energies, binding/cohesive energetics, and ionic forces in the condensed phase (\textit{vide infra}).
+To increase the convergence of $\exx$, a general rule of thumb is to first increase $\rpes$, since the self-pair contribution is the dominant contribution to $\exx$, yet requires evaluation of less terms (and is therefore significantly cheaper to compute) than the contribution from non-self pairs.
+In this example, one can further reduce the relative error in $\exx$ by an additional factor of two (\ie to $\approx 0.01\%$) by simply increasing $\rpes$ from $6.0$~Bohr to $7.0$~Bohr, with negligible ($< 1\%$) additional computational cost.